adamsoliev/bearblog/database_storage/blogpost.md

 #### B+tree-based

 B+tree-based storage engines maintain a global sorted order via a self-balancing tree and typically update data in place.
-The B-tree data structure was introduced in the early 1970s [^1] [^2] [^3], so most relational databases rely on it for their primary and secondary indexes.
+The B-tree data structure was introduced in the early 1970s [^1] [^2] [^3], so most relational databases rely on it for primary and secondary indexes.

 MySQL's InnoDB is a good example of such a storage engine.
-Its architecture[^5] is shown below.
-An interesting piece there is `File-Per-Table Tablespaces`, which encapsulate table data files.
+Its architecture [^4] is shown below. `File-Per-Table Tablespaces` is where table data and indexes are stored.

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/innodb_se.png?raw=true" alt="first example" style="border: 0px solid black; width: 70%; height: auto;">
 </div>

-Each file stores table data and indexes.
-Primary key is used as a clustered key, where leaf nodes of B+tree has the actual rows of the table., so rows stay physically ordered by the primary key and secondary indexes point back to that ordering.
-The figure below shows a simplified example of how those indexes organize tuples.
+With file-per-table enabled, each `.ibd` file stores the table’s clustered index and all its secondary indexes [^5].
+InnoDB clusters the table on the primary key: the leaf pages of the primary B+tree contain entire rows, ordered by that key.
+Secondary indexes store key values plus the primary-key columns as the logical row locator.
+The figure below shows a simplified primary index layout.

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/mysql_btree.png?raw=true" alt="first example" style="border: 0px solid black; width: 100%; height: auto;">
 </div>

-PostgreSQL, for example, stores table data in heap files but uses B-tree indexes by default for primary keys and many secondary indexes.
-Its architecture[^4] is shown below and the dashed red box roughly corresponds to its "storage engine".
+PostgreSQL takes a different approach.
+It uses a heap-storage engine: table data goes into heap files and indexes live in their own files.
+PostgreSQL's architecture[^4] is shown below; the dashed red box roughly corresponds to its "storage engine".

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/postgres_se.png?raw=true" alt="first example" style="border: 0px solid black; width: 80%; height: auto;">
 </div>

-In PostgreSQL, each table or index lives in its own file, accompanied by two auxiliary forks for the free space map (FSM) and visibility map (VM).
-Relations larger than 1GB are split into 1GB segments (name.1, name.2, etc.) to accommodate filesystem limits.
-The main fork is divided into 8KB pages; for heap tables the pages are all interchangeable so a row can be stored anywhere, whereas indexes dedicate the first block to metadata and maintain different page types depending on the access method.
+Each Postgres table or index is stored in its own file, accompanied by two auxiliary forks for the free space map (FSM) and visibility map (VM).
+Tables larger than 1GB are split into 1GB segments (name.1, name.2, etc.) to accommodate filesystem limits.
+The main fork is divided into 8KB pages; for heap tables, all pages are interchangeable, so a row can be stored anywhere.
+Indexes dedicate the first block to metadata and maintain different page types depending on the access method.
 The generic page layout is shown below:

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/pg_page_layout.png?raw=true" alt="first example" style="border: 0px solid black; width: 60%; height: auto;">
 </div>

-While PostgreSQL itself is a heap-storage engine, every PRIMARY KEY (and most unique constraints) automatically creates a B+tree index, so you typically end up with one file per table plus at least one more for its B-tree index.
-The figure below shows a simplified example of how those indexes organize tuples.
+By default, a primary key or unique constraint creates a B+tree index, so you typically end up with at least one file per table plus at least one more for its B+tree index.
+The figure below shows how the table and its B+tree primary index are related.

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/btree.png?raw=true" alt="first example" style="border: 0px solid black; width: 100%; height: auto;">